How to Start a Square Foot Garden

 This foray into organic, smarter gardening resulted in a best-selling book on the subject in 1981 and an equally popular public television series later.

-A SFG is pretty distinctive.
+A square food garden is pretty distinctive.
 It’s made up of an elevated box frame filled with a nutrient-rich media and outfitted with a gridded overlay.
 This frame can be made of wood, vinyl, cinder block, or stone.
 Basic units are available prefabricated, or they can be cobbled together in an afternoon from 1x6-inch untreated wood, deck screws, and lath strips.

 The basic principle is to create a frame that can be separated into 12x12-inch squares using lath strips, rope, or other materials.
 Each square defines the growing space for an individual plant variety.
-A classic 4x4-foot SFG frame contains 16 growing squares.
+A classic 4x4-foot square food garden frame contains 16 growing squares.

 You’ll notice the height of a normal box frame is only six inches.
 That’s not a typo.
 Since the media provides all the nutrition plants need, hungry roots don’t have to dig deep to find sustenance.
 The exceptions are root crops, like potatoes and carrots, which will need a box height of eight to 10 inches.
 This height factor is one of the most controversial aspects of square foot gardening.